A data-driven analysis of the financial impact of a poor website — from lost leads and damaged trust to search penalties and security liability.

 68% of all web traffic is now mobile (Statcounter, Q1 2026).
 Mobile users are less patient, on slower connections, and more likely to bounce.
 A site that performs acceptably on desktop but poorly on mobile is failing two-thirds of its audience.

 Portent's analysis of 27,000 landing pages across 100 million page views found that sites loading in 1 second convert at 3x the rate of sites loading in 5 seconds — dropping from 3.05% to 1.08%.
 Yottaa's 2025 Web Performance Index (500 million visits across 1,300+ sites) measured 63% bounce rates when pages exceed 4 seconds.
-For local service businesses — where the majority of searches happen on mobile, often from a potential customer actively looking for a provider — this is a direct pipeline leak.
+For local service businesses where most searches happen on mobile, this is a direct leak in the pipeline.

-Beyond speed, overall site quality has a dramatic impact on conversion rates:
+Beyond speed, overall site quality has a major impact on conversion rates:

 | Site Quality | Avg.
 Conversion Rate | Monthly Leads (2,000 visitors) |